oritro76/Pytest_Integration_Test_Suite/testcases.md

 Negative Scenarios:

 Attempt to retrieve the state without connecting to any device.
+Attempt to retrieve the state after disconnecting to any device.
 Verify the response status code is 200 but the response contains "success": false.
 4. Set the Brightness of a Device: POST /brightness Positive Scenarios: